jujhars13/birmingham-school-of-code-aws-day/README.md

   - Access your API from the world
     - observe your "access logs"

-**Break for guest lecture**
+**Break for guest lecturer**

+- S3 + Cloudfront - deeper dive, create instance
+  - what is a CDN ?
+  **Joint exercise**
+  Break up into your groups:
+  - create an s3 bucket
+  - configure it for web access
+  - test access to bucket
+  - create a cloudfront distribution
+  - wire up s3 bucket to cloudfront
+  - test cloudfront distribution

 **Lecture**
 - a career in DevOps
   - DevSecOps principles
   - Cloud Vs DevOps
   - What is it that we do, what does our day to day look like?
-- DevSecOps Learning path
+- DevSecOps Learning path:
   - [https://aws.amazon.com/training/path-devops/]()
   - [https://cloudacademy.com/library/devops/learning-paths/]()
   - [https://acloud.guru/learn/aws-technical-essentials]()